shankar-r10n/spt-aca-hol/README.md

            The PDF is **_only_** for the _Create the sample app_ step.

    Note 2: Please note that the container image for this sample app is pulled from a public Docker repository.
-   If you choose to utilize your own container image repository, utilize the [Lab1\src] folder and the associated Dockerfile to build and push the image to your          repository and substitute the values in the Container App creation step for the [Registry login server] and [Image and tag] values.
+   If you choose to utilize your own container image repository, utilize the [Lab1\src] folder and the associated Dockerfile to build and push the image to your          container registry of choice / repository  and substitute the values in the Container App creation step for the [Registry login server] and [Image and tag] values.

 2. **Enable multiple revisions** -  One of the fundamental steps for Traffic Split is to enable multiple revisions of the app to exist *simultaneously*.